kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/03_Install_minikube_and_docker/transcript.md

-Ok as I'm a mac user, so i'm going to install minikube using the homebrew package manager:
+Ok as I'm a mac user, so i'm going to install minikube using homebrew:

 ```
 brew install minikube
 ```

-Ok that's seems to have installed ok.
+Alright that's seems to have installed successfully.
 Let's now test it by running minikube version:

 ```